ASDFDev/PAS-Backend/README.md

 > Note: I am using a LAMP stack, you may use a WAMP stack if you wish.

-* MariabDB(You may use other DB, however, they are not supported)
+* MariaDB(You may use other DB, however, they are not supported)
 * phpMyAdmin(Optional)

 Place all php files inside `/var/www/html/` and we are *almost* ready to go.